JeremyLikness/TypeScript-from-JavaScript/README.md

 ## Key types

+`git checkout df156fc`

 Create a type named `ContactProperty` that uses `keyof` to fix the `printProperty` function.
 The defect is immediately apparent and can be fixed.

+## Type guards

+Type guards allow IntelliSense to operate on a code block based on logic that enforces a type within the block.
+Update the `printProperty` function to check for a numeric type and print it fixed (without the decimal).